fredriknk/EMerge_Optimizer/README.md

 ```

-The optimizer punishes invalid designs that violate physical constraints by assigning them a high cost, effectively steering the optimization away from those regions of the parameter space.
+The optimizer punishes invalid designs that violate physical constraints (as long as you set "validate": True) by assigning them a high cost, effectively steering the optimization away from those regions of the parameter space.

+When the optimizer runs it will log progress to the console, including the best parameters found so far and their corresponding performance metrics.
+When it finds new best parameters, it saves the dict to file, and you can paste them back into the demo scripts to visualize the results.

 ### Single Frequency MIFA Optimization
 example of single frequency optimization can be found in [demo_optimize_mifa_2450mhz.py](demo_optimize_mifa_2450mhz.py)